 Once you are here, it’s easy to get around Breckenridge without a car.
 There are plenty of transportation options for those who are going carless in Breckenridge.
 The Breckenridge FreeRide offers free bus transportation throughout the day with multiple shuttle systems running throughout Breckenridge, including the Main Street Trolley.
 Most likely, the place you are staying is near a bus stop or offers its own free shuttle transportation to and from town.
 Once you are here, you’ll find it’s easy to get around town on foot or on bike and that everything is just a few blocks away.
 If you are planning to visit neighboring towns during your trip, the Summit Stage is a free county-wide bus system available throughout Summit County.
 Uber, Lyft and multiple taxi services are also available to help you travel around or between towns.

 The Town of Breckenridge has implemented an innovative smart parking system.
 Patrons can pay for parking with credit cards at the pay station or on their smartphones on the app without ever having to visit a pay station.
-Paid parking is in effect daily excluding October 15 to November 15 in paid parking lots only.
-Most of Downtown, Main Street, Park Avenue and Ridge Street is now pay to park.
+Paid parking is in effect daily and can be paid through the mobile parking app or at pay stations.
 Rates average a $1 or less an hour and max out at a daily rate.
 Please note that payment is required each time a vehicle changes location.
 Fifteen-minute free parking is available in most locations but parkers must still register their license plate on the app or at a meter.